-5.1 What drives borrowers to share data?
+5.1 What characterizes borrowers who share data?

 Table 7 reports the results of equation (1).
 Column (1) only includes credit score variables, column (2) only age, both in column (3), and column (4) reports all estimates including all borrower and loan characteristics and access channel and year dummies.
 In column (5)-(8), I also report OLS regression estimates.